Diaspora Revolt: Egypt

-The Jewish revolt in Egypt is often believed to have started around October 115 CE, based on papyrus CPJ II 435, which details a conflict between Jews and Greeks.
-Pucci Ben Zeev, however, contends that this document actually describes Greek attacks on Jews, rather than the beginning of a Jewish uprising, and prefers to date the revolt's start to 116 CE.
-Evidence from ostraca found in the Jewish quarter of Edfu, in Upper Egypt, indicates that tax receipts for Jews ceased by the end of May 116, suggesting this date as the earliest possible start for the revolt in that city.
-The latest possible date for the revolt's start is the beginning of September 116, as indicated by CPJ II 436, a concerned letter, from the wife of the strategos (military leader) Apollonios in Hermoupolis.
+Most historians date the outbreak of the Jewish uprising in Egypt to approximately October 115 CE.
+This chronology is primarily based on papyrus CPJ II 435, which mentions a conflict between Jews and Greeks.
+Pucci Ben Zeev, however, contended that this document actually describes Greek attacks on Jews, rather than the beginning of a Jewish uprising, and prefers to date the revolt's start to 116.
+Evidence from ostraca found in the Jewish quarter of Edfu, in Upper Egypt, indicates that tax receipts for Jews paying the fiscus Judaicus cease by the end of May 116, suggesting this date as the earliest possible start for the revolt in that city.
+The latest possible date for the revolt's start is the beginning of September 116, as indicated by CPJ II 436, a concerned letter from the wife of the strategos (military leader) Apollonios in Hermoupolis, a major city between Lower and Upper Egypt.

-Eusebius recounts that unrest in Egypt initially arose when Jewish communities, seized by a spirit of discord (stasis), engaged in civil conflict with their Greek neighbors.
+According to Eusebius, unrest in Egypt arose when Jewish communities, seized by a spirit of discord (stasis), engaged in civil conflict with their Greek neighbors.
 This unrest was soon followed by the advance of Jewish forces from Cyrene, led by Lukuas, who then achieved an initial victory over the Greeks.
 The Greeks escaped to Alexandria, massacring its Jewish population.
-Lukuas's forces, supported by Egyptian Jews who rallied to his side, continued to plunder the Egyptian chora (countryside) and destroy various districts throughout Egypt.
-Papyrological evidence indicates that the revolt indeed affected extensive areas, including the Athribite district, the region around Memphis (noted for its antisemitism), the Faiyum, Oxyrhynchus, and the Herakleopolite nome.
+Lukuas's forces, supported by Egyptian Jews who rallied to his side, continued to plunder the Egyptian countryside (chora) and destroy various districts throughout the country.
+Papyrological evidence indicates that the revolt indeed affected extensive areas, including the Athribite district, the region around Memphis (noted for its long-standing antisemitism), the Faiyum, Oxyrhynchus, and the Herakleopolite district.
 Further south, fighting also impacted the Kynopolite, Hermopolite, Lycopolite, and Apollinopolite districts.
-It seems that the Jewish forces were well-organized and capable of presenting serious military challenges to their adversaries; as they moved through Egyptian villages, they quickly overcame local resistance.
+Papyrological evidence indicates that the Jewish forces were well-organized and capable of presenting serious military challenges to their adversaries; as they moved through Egyptian villages, they quickly overcame local resistance.